FutureDropout/HapticMotorDrive/README.md

 drv = adafruit_drv2605.DRV2605(i2c)
 ```

-Here is an example of code running the Haptic Motor Drive by Adafruit.
+Here is an example of code running the Haptic Motor Drive by Adafruit:

 ```
 # Simple demo of the DRV2605 haptic feedback motor driver.